kwabenasapong/openpldoc/manual/source/ios-remote.rst

 Server Details
 ^^^^^^^^^^^^^^

 You will need to configure the server settings you will use with your device.
 You can find these instructions and settings in the OpenLP desktop application under :ref:`remote_tab`.

 **Note:** To use the OpenLP Remote you will need to be on the same network as the main computer.

 **Server IP:**
     Enter the :guilabel:`Server on IP address` found in :ref:`remote_tab`.

 **Server port:**
     Enter the :guilabel:`Port number` found in :ref:`remote_tab` and enter it in the box.
 By default this is ``4316``.

-**Use HTTPS:**
-    This specifies if HTTPS should be used. **Note:** To use HTTPS you must setup OpenLP to be secure, see :ref:`secure_server`.

 Authentication
 ^^^^^^^^^^^^^^